 Five miles south of town, this is the spot for water sports, birding, picnicking, and camping.
 Formed by the damming of Sonoita Creek, the 265-acre reservoir lures anglers with its largemouth bass, crappie, bluegill, and catfish; it's stocked with rainbow trout in the wintertime.
 You can rent rowboats, paddleboats, canoes, and fishing gear at the marina.
 Most swimmers head for Boulder Beach.
 The adjoining Sonoita Creek State Natural Area is home to giant cottonwoods, willows,

-400 Lake Patagonia Rd., Patagonia, AZ, 85624 | Map It
+400 Lake Patagonia Rd., Patagonia, Arizona, 85624, USA